 Other usual measurements are the mentions papers can receive in the multiple social networks in existence, these being a reflection of the diffusion and dissemination of publications (Torres-Salinas & Delgado, 2009).
-Normally, general social networks are used to calculate indicators, as in the case of Facebook ved by articles, journals and authors in the popular Wikipedia (Nielsen, 2007).
+Normally, general social networks are used to calculate indicators, as in the case of Facebook or Twitter, by analysing the number of 'likes', the number of times an article is shared or the tweets and retweets received.
+Alternative metrics also include the blog citations received by scientific articles, especially in scientific blogs such as those included in the Nature Blogs or Research Blogging networks (Fausto & al., 2012).
+This is also true for the citations received by articles, journals and authors in the popular Wikipedia (Nielsen, 2007).
 These measurements are quantitative approximations of the measure of interest aroused within the scientific community, and also amongst a general public, which transcend or compliment the impact of traditional citation indexes.
-Finally, it is worth mentioning that news promotion systems such as Menéame or Reddit, or platforms with subject specialisation such as Documenea, can also offer indicators of research impact amongst a non-specialised public (Torres-Salinas & Guallar, 2009).
+Finally, it is worth mentioning that news promotion systems such as Menéame or Reddit, or platforms with subject specialisation such as Documenea, can also offer indicators of research impact amongst a nonspecialised public (Torres-Salinas & Guallar, 2009).

 As can be seen in table 1, there exists a large number of indicators of distinct nature, origin and degree of normalisation.
 This means that the first difficulty faced when compiling information for a specific publication, and the subsequent altmetric calculation, is the high cost in time and effort.
 To solve this problem, a series of tools have emerged to help monitor impact.
 Generally, these types of platforms, once one or more documents are included, use a unique identification number such as the DOI or the PUBMEID to return the grouped metrics.
 Some of these tools are altmetric.com, Plum Analytics, Science Card, Citedin or Impact Story.
-For scientific papers, statistics are normally presented from Facebook (Clicks, Shares, Likes or Comments), or Twitter. by analysing the number of "likes". the of number times an article is shared or the tweets and retweets received.
-Alternative metrics also include the blog citations received by scientific articles, especially scientific in blogs such as those included in the Nature Blogs or Research Blogging networks (Fausto & al., 2012).
-This is also true for the citations recei-
+For scientific papers, statistics are normally presented from Facebook (Clicks, Shares, Likes or Comments), Mendeley (Readers, Number of Groups), Delicious, Connotea and Citeulike (Bookmarks) and Twitter (Tweets and Influential Tweets).
+In their favour, it has to be said that these tools enable the easy recuperation of statistics of collections of papers.
+However, they are limited by the presentation of contradictory results and only partially recover the statistics.